In genetics, it is an abnormality caused by the rearrangement of parts between non-homologous chromosomes.

 The document is believed to mark the beginning of the field of radiation cytology and led to it being called “the father of radiation cytology.”

 In other words, it means that sections of two chromosomes have switched places.
-Incidence estimates range from approximately 1 in 500 to 1 in 625 human newborns.
+Incidence estimates range from 1 in 500 to 1 in 625 human newborns.

 Such translocations are generally harmless and can be found through prenatal diagnosis.
 However, they can cause serious health problems, depending on the circumstances.